13ekw/container-streams/README.md

   - ConsumerWarning (Consumes messages from warning topic)
   - ConsumerDanger (Consumes messages from danger topic)

+To run the whole shipping package open in command line:
+1. zookeeper
+2. kafka
+3. ShippingStreams
+4. consumers
+5. producers

 ## Explanation of Shipping Package
 This was my first time coding in java and using the Eclipse IDE.
 It was a week of many firsts but I had so much help from the amazing Kafka team especailly Jordan, Kate and Dale.
 As well as lots of coding I thorougly enjoyed being shown around IBM Hursley including it's amazing grounds and mainframe room.